adamkurth/CXLS_Sphinx/docs/source/globus.rst

 5. Now in the right pannel, nagivate to the directory you want to transfer files to and click the `Start` button *ON THE LEFT PANEL*.

-    - If you want to transfer files from the right panel to the left panel, click the `Start` button *ON THE RIGHTPANEL*.
+    - If you want to transfer files from the right panel to the left panel, click the `Start` button *ON THE RIGHT PANEL*.

     - This will start the transfer process, and you can monitor the progress in the `Activity` tab.